Here’s what you need to know to execute a show-stopping geotargeting campaign

 Who Uses Geotargeting & Why?

-Marketers don’t need to be an advertising giant like Ogilvy or Wunderman to take advantage of geotargeting; it’s a great fit for agencies or brands of any size.
-The main benefit of geotargeting is the ability to market to a highly-targeted audience.
+Marketers don’t need to be an advertising giant like Ogilvy or Wunderman to take advantage of geotargeting.
+It’s a great fit for agencies or brands of any size.
+The main benefit is the ability to market to a highly-targeted audience.
 The audience that visits a particular location or group of locations is one of the most relevant audiences available.

-Agencies or brands that want to deliver ads to drive foot traffic to physical locations, or reach their competitors’ customers, are ideal candidates for geotargeting.
+Agencies or brands that want to deliver ads to drive foot traffic to physical locations, or reach their competitors’ customers, are ideal candidates for geo targeting marketing.
 Location-based marketing is typically not a good fit for companies with a single location, for sensitive locations like doctors’ offices, or for ubiquitous consumer packaged goods (e.g., toothpaste, sliced bread), covered in more detail below.

 According to eMarketer, “for the first time ever, US consumers will spend more time using their mobile devices than watching TV, with smartphone use dominating that time spent.”
 With mobile users on their phones for a daily average of 3 hours 54 seconds, there is ample time for ad exposure.